eoghanriley/truffle-plays/README.md

 If you would like to use this but find the hosting part too complicated email and I can sort you out with it.
 If you find a security issue ONLY send it truffle@eoghanriley.dev and please do it promptly so it can be fixed.
 If you use this shoot me and email at truffle@eoghanriley.dev as I would love to see it in action.
-Lastly, if you work at truffle and want me to change the name I completley understand and just shoot me an email.

 ## How to use

 Currently truffle-plays is in alpha which is why there is the whole hosting setup.
-If you want to know about the future of the project you can skip to the end of this guide to see where I talk about the future plans of truffle-plays

 ### Server